top of page

 Workshops

-If you want to deepen your work, talk about a hot topic in science or create a space for dialogue to help other participants with your skills, organising a workshop is definitely the way to go.
-Workshops at this congress Each session lasts about 45 min-1h.
+If you want to delve deeper into your research, discuss a trending topic in science, or create a space for dialogue where you can help fellow participants with your skills, organising a workshop is the perfect choice.
+Each workshop session lasts approximately 45 minutes to one hour.

 Debate sessions